viniciusrma/intern-info-modules/readme.md

  - Calculate employee bonuses
  - Calculate the total amount an employee can be reimbursed based on the total value of their health, housing, or wellness benefits

-Intern Info currently contains the data and functions in a single file, though they would like to modify the program so it makes use of JavaScript modules.

-Specifically, Intern Info asks you to demonstrate the different ways to export and import modules.

 I hope you enjoy it!

 <a  id="applied-technologies"></a>